Act of 18 June 1965 no. 4

 23.04.1967Entry into force

-1. With effect from the time the King decides, the Road Traffic Act is amended as follows, cf. Amendment Act 3 April 2020 no. 18:
+1. With effect from the time the King decides, the Road Traffic Act is amended as follows, cf. Amending law of 3 April 2020 no. 18:

 • Sections that will be amended: